 horrible) locations (university, ad-supported servers,

-something's missing you really need, let me know.
+something's missing that you really need, let me know.
 Anyway,

 I think I got the 404 page looking nice (go to this imaginary page to